preservim/vim-pencil/README.markdown

 ## Why use Vim for writing?

-With plenty of word processing applications available, including those that specifically cater to writers, why use a fixed-width font modal editor like Vim for writing?
+With plenty of word processing applications available, including those that specifically cater to writers, why use a modal editor like Vim for writing?
+Many reasons have been offered:

 * Your hands can rest in a neutral ‘home’ position, only rarely straying to reach for mouse, track pad, or arrow keys